How the pandemic transformed publishing

 How long have you been a book cover designer?
 How did you get involved in this industry?

 I have been designing covers for four years now.
-Prior to that, I worked for an agency and worked as a Senior Designer and Art Director in the toy, video and food packaging industries.
-In 2016, I decided to create a home-based studio and I was fortunate to connect with a local publisher a year into it.
-She started giving me cover projects and I instantly fell in love with cover design.
+Prior to that, I worked for an agency.
+I was a senior designer and art director in the toy, video and food packaging industries.
+In 2016, I decided to create a home-based studio.
+I was fortunate to connect with a local publisher a year into it.
+She started giving me cover projects.
+I instantly fell in love with cover design.
 I decided to put all my efforts into connecting with other publisher and author clients and, four years later, here we are.

 In your opinion, what are the key elements of great book cover design?